rhysbobbett/koogsynth/TESTING.md

 ---
 >BUG: Not so much a bug but a user perception, most users appear to assume the synthesiser will automatically start.

-- Fix: Due to requirements, it must start with the audio api disabled, but an automatic startup would not be difficult to implement by removing the power button.
+- Fix: Due to requirements, it must start with the audio API disabled, but an automatic startup would not be difficult to implement by removing the power button.
 ---
 >BUG:Screen sizes would require extensive reworking of the keyboard layout to work effectively.

--Possible Fix: create a dynamically expanding keyboard and octave system so larger devices can utilise more keyboard range.
+- Possible Fix: create a dynamically expanding keyboard and octave system so larger devices can utilise more keyboard range.
 MIDI input would make this highly appealing so users can use their full keyboard (often up to 88 keys of range)

 There are no remaining bugs that I am aware of.